fac-15/schmidt-resources-ltd/README.md

 1- We got together and discussed the Database Schema;

+## What went well

+- :trophy: Set up
+  - skeleton was pretty seamless.

+- :trophy: Database up and running

 ## problems?

 ### Getting data from front end to the back end

-  - issues with the search function.
+  - issues with the search function: we want to use index numbers to take the search from the front to the back.
-  - information is now where we need it :smile:
+  - :smile: information is now where we need it
-  - but is not connected up :cry:
+  - :cry: but is not connected up

 ### Test Problems